sdslabs/sdslabs.github.com/_drafts/announcing-phoenix.md

 ---
 layout: post
 title: Announcing phoenix
 excerpt: phoenix is a taskrunner for phantomjs tasks that uses redis as the job queue.
+We made it for use in BackdoorCTF and are open sourcing it today.
 author:
   name: Abhay Rana
   twitter: "capt_n3m0"